 About Us

-A world where treatment of animals is rooted in dignity and compassion.
+We envision a world where treatment of animals is rooted in dignity and compassion.

 The Animal Welfare Institute is dedicated to alleviating animal suffering caused by people.
 We seek to improve the welfare of animals everywhere: in agriculture, in commerce, in our homes and communities, in research, and in the wild.